NifTK/MITK/README.md

    Cherry-picked commits from MITK to update CTK hash, to get fix for passing down command line arguments to CTK.

+   * a870798 CTK hash update for fix about passing down command line arguments to CTK

  * Branch 4490-dcmtk-dir

    Fix for putting correct DCMTK path to MITKConfig.cmake